Updated: Feb 13

 Any questions?
 Please send me a message and I'll try and help.

 Terms and Conditions

-Commercial License What you can do: Emery Smith grants you a perpetual, non-exclusive, non-transferable, worldwide license to use the stated image ("Media") for permitted purposes, defined as: For printing up to XXXm of fabric, per design.
-Items made from printed fabric may be sold without restriction.
+Commercial License What you can do: Emery Smith grants you a 12mth, non-exclusive, non-transferable, worldwide license to use the stated image ("Media") for permitted purposes, defined as: For printing up to XXXm of fabric, per design.
 You are allowed to change the scale of the design prior to printing but not change the colours.
 What you may not do: Buyer may not resell, relicense, redistribute media without express written permission from Emery Smith.
 Use as a derivative work, and reselling or redistributing such derivative work is prohibited.
 Media may not be used in a pornographic, obscene, illegal, immoral, libelous or defamatory manner.
 Media may not be incorporated into trademarks, logos, or service marks.
 Media may not be made available for download or edited in any way.
 Emery Smith retains all rights, license, copyright, title and ownership of the Media.
 There is no warranty, express or implied, with the purchase of this digital image.
 Emery Smith will not be liable for any claims, or incidental, consequential or other damages arising out of this license or buyer's use of the Media.